 What is an Alpaca?

 Alpacas are herbivorous, fleeced animals that come in a wide variety of colours – from snowy white through to fawn and chocolate browns, to ash greys and midnight blacks.
-Alpacas are extremely friendly and docile animals, standing at an average height of around 3ft at the shoulder and have a life span of around 20 years.
+Alpacas are typically curious, friendly and docile animals, standing at an average height of around 3ft at the shoulder and have a life span of around 20 years.
 As herd animals, alpacas should always be kept in groups of at least 3.
 They thrive on social interaction and can become stressed and ill if kept isolated.

 Alpacas originate from the mountain ranges in southern America. across the borders of Peru, Chile and Bolivia where the average elevation is 4,000 metres above sea level!
 Part of the Camelid family, alpacas are related to camels, vicuñas, guanacos and llamas.
 Like their relative, the llama, they have been completely domesticated for their fleece and meat since their beginnings (around 6,000 years ago), so you will not find alpacas in the wild.
 Vicuñas and guanacos still run wild as a protected species.